zoka/ringMon/README.md

 lein2 webrepl
 ```
 in your project folder.
 No changes are required  to
-'project.clj`.
+`project.clj`.
 Note that lein 1.x and 2.0 can be installed side by side.
 See
 [lein-webrepl GitHub page](https://github.com/zoka/lein-webrepl)
 for more info.